MHiggs13/Shared/README.md

 TODO:
 1. Change b() function into a generic hint function, that uses notes placed in ~/shared/notes
 2. Change CppHeader function into a generic template function, that can insert text from ~/shared/templates
-3. Create an install script (bash) that copies files into the home directory
+3. Create an install script (bash) that copies files into the home directory, if files don't already exist (ask for confirmation)